In this tutorial, we’ll be making a platter using iridised and dichroic glass. The technique is one I especially love as I’m sure you will.

 In the YouTube video, you will find links to related videos, a chapter list with time stamps, and links to more resources.

 All of the glass, I’m using is Bullseye 90 COE.
 I normally use Thinfire fiber paper on my shelves and boron nitride spray, on moulds.

 In this video, I’m using a technique I have used in the past, very successfully, to create a very unique piece that I’ll never part with.

 The goal is to produce a piece that has an unusual depth to it, similar to looking deep into space, like a nebula with subtle colours and texture.

-The materials are simply rainbow iridised black, clear, and a piece of dichroic on clear of your choice and shape.
+The materials are simply rainbow iridised black glass, clear, and a piece of dichroic on clear of your choice and shape.
 The piece I’m using is a simple rectangular shape.
 All the glass is 3mm.

 The size is 280 mm x 140 mm, suitable for my custom-made stainless steel platter mould.